alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 Applications take up to 9 weeks to process.

-Once you’re registered, you’ll need to [make a report](link to ECMS content) through the Export Control Movement System (ECMS) when you move a consignment of goods.
+Once you’re registered, you’ll need to [make a report](/excise-movement-and-control-system) through the Excise Movement and Control System (EMCS) when you move a consignment of goods.

 ## Bringing duty paid excise goods into the UK